 Why Do Data Breaches Happen?

-Cybercrime is immensely profitable, netting criminals $1.5 trillion annually.
+Cybercrime is immensely profitable, netting criminals $1.5 trillion annually, according to TechRepublic.
 Individual criminals can earn between $45,000 and $2.5 million per year just from the sale of stolen data.

 Cybercriminal groups have become exceedingly sophisticated, employing specialist staff through active recruitment.
 They also can adopt corporate structures to streamline their activities and make them more efficient.